SimonHFL/SimonHFL.github.io/_posts/2012-09-12-how-to-write-a-blog.md

 In general, there exist two approaches to generating artificial examples of errors:

-1. 1)Rule-based, using error statistics gathered from real data and confusion sets consisting of words that typically are mistakenly confused
+1. Rule-based, using error statistics gathered from real data and confusion sets consisting of words that typically are mistakenly confused
-2. 2)Back-translation, where a correction model is trained in reverse to insert errors into correct text
+2. Back-translation, where a correction model is trained in reverse to insert errors into correct text

-Rule-based generation The top two contributions in the restricted track both used a rule-based approach.
+**Rule-based generation** The top two contributions in the restricted track both used a rule-based approach.

 [Grundkiewicz et al.](https://kheafield.com/papers/edinburgh/bea19.pdf)base their error generation approach on confusion sets extracted from the spell checker Aspell, which bases its suggestions on both lexical and phonological similarity.